rfisla/Digital_Advertising_Analytics/README.md

 **For more info about the project and the app, check this [repo](https://github.com/rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER.git)**.

-**The interactive app was deploy to Heroku and it is available in this url: https://domains-recommentation.herokuapp.com/**
+**The interactive app was deployed to Heroku and it is available in this url: https://domains-recommentation.herokuapp.com/**